 Be sure to understand the timeline and mechanics to apply for your chosen career.
 Be aware that most health professions avail themselves to application services.
 Use these platforms to understand how and when to apply.
-Due to the large size of UM pre-medical student body, The University Career Center also sponsors a Med App Canvas site that provides timely and detailed group application coaching.
+Due to the large size of the UM pre-medical student body, the University Career Center also sponsors a Med App Canvas site that provides timely and detailed group application coaching.

 Application Services: CAS's

 Many health profession schools utilize centralized application services (CAS).
 Note, however, that not all schools may go through such application services so it will be your responsibility to learn specific admission requirements and process for applying.
 In general, you will have to apply as soon as possible in the year before you plan to matriculate to professional school.
 Below is a sampling of application services:

 - AADSAS - Dentistry

 - CASAA--Anesthesiologist Assistant

 - CASPA - Physician Assistant

 - NDCAS-Naturopathic Medicine

 - PTCAS - Physical Therapy